pet333r/pw-dev_script/README.md

 Part of the script was based on `DCS-ExportScripts` [https://github.com/s-d-a/DCS-ExportScripts](https://github.com/s-d-a/DCS-ExportScripts)
 Additional functionality was added and modified to increase performance and separate sending of individual data to reduce the load on the application.

+# connection
+***`1`*** if you have a connection problem, probably your firewall is blocking incoming connections to the PC, turn off the firewall and check if it works

+***`2`*** if your network structure is more complicated than a PC - router - Android device, devices may not be able to "see" each other because each belongs to a different subnet of the router, this must be changed in the router settings

 # known issues

 ***`1`*** Script may not work with some other scripts if they use similar solutions to connect to external applications.
 This is a known problem in DCS.